 On most sites, we use a biological product that contains Bacillus thuringiensis kurstaki, or Btk.
 Btk is a naturally occurring soil bacteria that interferes with the gypsy moth caterpillars’ digestive system, eventually killing the caterpillars.
 The product is called Foray 48B.
 Foray 48B is commonly used by organic vegetable farmers up to the day of harvest.
 It harms only some species of moth and butterfly caterpillars if they are feeding when we spray.
-Because of the timing, it is primarily gypsy moth caterpillars and some tent caterpillars that are feeding.
+Because of the timing, it is primarily spongy moth caterpillars and some tent caterpillars that are feeding.
 In areas where desirable species might be feeding, we use different treatments.

 When do you spray Btk?